 - Use Videos.
 Videos do very well on the network.
 It can showcase you better or a property you have listed.

 - Furthermore, just use Twitter.
 Like the general Twitter population, many realtors just put up a profile and leave it.
-Like the old saying goes “use it or lose it“.
+As the old saying goes “use it or lose it“.

-In addition what advice would you recommend to real estate agents on Twitter today?
+In addition what advice would you recommend to realtors on Twitter today?

 Do know any real estate agents that should be on this list?
 Please drop a comment below so we can discuss real estate agents who get Twitter right or not.